-We have aligned our reporting with the International Capital Markets Association's Green Bond Principles 20185.
-The selection of the environmental impact metrics was informed by the Harmonized Framework for Impact Reporting6 published by a consortium of the global development banks.
+We have aligned our reporting with the International Capital Markets Association's Green Bond Principles 20216.
+The selection of the environmental impact metrics was informed by the Harmonized Framework for Impact Reporting7 published by a consortium of the global development banks.
 This framework sets out market practices for green bond reporting, including such metrics as annual energy generation, annual energy savings and reduced/avoided carbon dioxide emissions for renewable energy and energy efficiency projects.
-Additionally, based on our literature review and industry practice, including the emergence of the Climate Bonds' criteria for forestry, we also elected to report metrics for sustainably managed timber projects such as percentage acreage under the forest certification system and avoided carbon dioxide emissions.
+Additionally, based on our literature review, industry practice, including the Climate Bond Initiative's criteria for forestry, we also elected to report percentage acreage under the forest certification system and carbon removals for our timberland projects.